SpaceX guiding NASA astronauts to 1st splashdown in 45 years

 “Don't worry, you can sleep in tomorrow,” said Behnken's 6-year-old son Theo, who was promised a puppy after the flight.
 “Hurry home so we can go get my dog.”

-Plans called for the Dragon capsule, named Endeavour by its crew, to go from a screaming orbital speed of 17,500 mph (28,000 kph) to 350 mph (560 kph) during reentry in the atmosphere and finally to 15 mph (24 kph) at splashdown.
+The Dragon capsule, named Endeavour by its crew, was to go from a screaming orbital speed of 17,500 mph (28,000 kph) to 350 mph (560 kph) during re-entry in the atmosphere and finally to 15 mph (24 kph) at splashdown.
 Peak heating during descent: 3,500 degrees Fahrenheit (1,900 degrees Celsius).
 Top G forces: four to five times the force of Earth's gravity.

 A SpaceX recovery ship with more than 40 staff, including doctors and nurses, was poised to move in at splashdown, with two smaller, faster boats leading the way.
 To keep the returning astronauts safe in the pandemic, the recovery crew self-quarantined for two weeks and were tested for the coronavirus.